Stye and chalazion: symptoms and treatment

 Can you have both a stye and a chalazion?

-Is there a treatment available for stye and chalazion
+Is there a treatment available for stye and chalazion?

 You should avoid wearing contact lenses and any eye make-up until the eye has completely healed.
 It is really important that you do not try to burst or remove the eyelash yourself as this could cause further infection.